 - Abiding by municipal ordinances and state laws

-If a property owner fails to do any of the above, they are at risk of being held liable for their negligence and are vulnerable to a premises liability lawsuit if a drowning incident or other physical injury results from their negligence.
+If a property owner fails to do any of the above, they are at risk of being held liable for their negligence.
+They are vulnerable to a premises liability lawsuit if a drowning incident or other physical injury results from their negligence.

 Product Liability and Drowning Incidents

-Sometimes property owners aren't the ones at fault for a drowning incident; rather, product manufacturers, installers, or retailers are.
+Sometimes property owners aren't at fault for a drowning incident—product manufacturers, installers, or retailers are.
 If drowning results from a defective pool or pool product, manufacturers, installers, or retailers can be held liable.
 Defective products resulting in product liability cases can include:

-- Pool filters: Sometimes pool filters can malfunction or even explode because of compressed air within the filter.
-They have been known to launch up to several feet from a pool and project sharp objects at swimmers, causing injuries.
+- Pool filters: Sometimes, pool filters can malfunction or even explode because of compressed air within the filter.
+They have been known to launch several feet from a pool and project sharp objects at swimmers, causing injuries.

-- Pool drains and pumps: Suction entrapment is common in defective pool drains and pumps.
+- Pool drains and pumps: Suction entrapment is common in defective pools and pumps.
 This is where a swimmer's hair or swimsuit gets sucked into a drain because of its suction, possibly resulting in a swimmer being stuck underwater and drowning.

 - Pool accessories: Diving boards, slides, and ladders are another liability if they were manufactured incorrectly or were installed incorrectly or in the wrong place.